tayyab-balti/DRF-Dev-Guide/README.md

 ## 🌍 REST (Representational State Transfer)

-REST is an architecture style for designing/develop web APIs that uses standard HTTP methods for communication.
+REST is an architecture style for designing/developing web APIs that uses standard HTTP methods for communication.

 ### ✅ REST API

 An API that follows REST principles or is developed using REST.
-It allows clients (like mobile, browsers) to interact with servers using HTTP requests
+It allows clients (like mobile devices, browsers) to interact with servers using HTTP requests

 **Supported HTTP Methods:**